Skip to main content

 Stateful Rules🟢 yes

-for very complex protocol-level detail rules, for SNI in TLS and the Host Header in HTTP, this is useful.
+for very complex protocol-level detail rules, for SNI in TLS and the Host header in HTTP, this is useful.
 Otherwise, Security Groups should suffice for simpler requirements

 🟢 yes